-The Creative Tourism concept appeared in the 2000′s, and defined as a:
+The concept of Creative Tourism appeared in the 2000′s, and is defined as a:

-This new way of discovering a foreign culture by experiencing it, has been growing increasingly for the last decade.
-Nowadays, the tourists no longer conform themselves in attending a traditional sightseeing tours, they need to feel involved into the destination’s daily life.
-They don’t want to be considered as “tourists”.
+This new way of discovering a foreign culture by experiencing it has been growing for the last decade.
+Nowadays, tourists no longer want to attend traditional sightseeing tours, they need to feel involved into the destination’s daily life and to co-create signature experiences with the locals.

 – The Creative Tourism’s assets: